jakerockland/all-about-the-benjamins/interpreter/README.md

 There are a number of subjective elements here; that is on purpose.
 They are thrown out into the open so that we can manipulate and improve them.

 When doing Bayesian inference, we want to figure out the posterior from the data.
 However, we also need a prior, expecially when we do the first calculation.
 The prior we will use will be based on how stocks generally change.
 This calculation will give us a rough probability distribution as our first prior.
 The following priors will be posteriors from old calculations.
-A possible shape for such a prior would be a Gaussian disrtibution:
+A possible shape for such a prior would be a Gaussian distribution:

 ![gaussian](http://www4f.wolframalpha.com/Calculate/MSP/MSP231421b81e97gh3i021h00002i967i7b86614edc?MSPStoreType=image/gif&s=23&w=311.&h=123.&cdf=RangeControl)

 We also need to calculate the marginal likelihood of the data.
 This marginal likelihood will also take the form of a distribution.
 We should choose a distribution for this that fits with our prior.

-In this sense, we are actually using [empirical Bayesian method](http://en.wikipedia.org/wiki/Empirical_Bayes_method).
+In this sense, we are actually using [empirical Bayesian methods](http://en.wikipedia.org/wiki/Empirical_Bayes_method).

 ### Diagram